Is sourcing of down payment for purchase of your home worrying you? Canada first time home buyers is here to help you.

-The Government of Canada offers programs and services to help you purchase, renovate, and adapt your house or
+It guides you to the Government of Canada program that helps you to purchase, renovate, and adapt your house or

-An Interest-Free Loan: Under the Affordable Home ownership program (AHP).
-Every region in Ontario has been allocated a specific amount of funding to assist low to moderate-income rental households to purchase affordable homes through interest free down-payment assistance loans.
-It will be up to each municipality to determine the value of the loan for each purchaser, in accordance with mandatory program requirements
+Under the Affordable Home ownership program (AHP), effort has been made to help everyone, many region in Ontario has been allocated a specific amount of funding.
+This will assist low to moderate-income rental households to purchase affordable homes.
+This funding will come through interest free down-payment assistance loans.
+It will be left to each municipality to determine the loan amount.
+The municipality will decide the value of the loan for each purchaser in accordance with mandatory program requirements

-Down payment Assistance: This program is available for first time home buyers in Canada.
+This program is available for first time home buyers in Canada.
 Check with your region or a Canadian Realtor.
-You can find more information at Professional Real Estate Investors Group (PREIG) Canada www.preigCanada.com and World Wealth Builders www.WorldWealthBuilders.com/live.html
+You can find more information at Professional Real Estate Investors Group (PREIG) Canada www.preigCanada.com and World Wealth Builders www.Flipping4Profit.ca

-Home Buyers Plan: The federal Home Buyers’ Program (HBP) lets first-time home buyers withdraw up to $25,000 each (or $50,000 for a couple) tax-free from their RRSPs.
-You’ll need to pay those funds back, of course, on a repayment plan.
+The federal Home Buyers’ Program (HBP) lets first-time home buyers withdraw up to $25,000 each (or $50,000 for a couple) tax-free from their RRSPs.
+And they will have to pay those funds back, of course, on a repayment plan.

 Your RRSP contributions must remain in the RRSP for at least 90 days before you can withdraw them under the HBP, or they may not be deductible for any year.
 Generally, you have to repay all withdrawals to your RRSPs within a period of no more than 15 years.
 You will have to repay an amount to your RRSPs each year until your HBP balance is zero.
 If you do not repay the amount due for a year, it will have to be included in your income for that year.
 For more info visit http://www.servicecanada.gc.ca/eng/lifeevents/buying_a_home.shtml

-Trade in: sometimes the builders can offer you some trade in incentives in exchange for your down payment.
+Sometimes the builders can offer you some trade in incentives in exchange for your down payment.
 For example, got a beater car worth at least $5,400?
 You can trade that in as a down payment on a brand-new Vancouver condo.
 That’s the pitch by in GasTown, a new 61-unit condo development at 150 East Cordova, which launched an innovative program banking on condo buyers’ willingness to go car-free in exchange for home ownership in Vancouver’s sky-high real estate market.
-Car for a Condo lets car owner’s trade in their vehicles towards a condo unit in the gritty but fast-gentrifying neighborhood just west of Main.

 Cash-back down payment mortgage